On the proportion of derangements in affine classical groups: Introduction

 This work builds on the approach developed for $\AGL_m(q)$ in \cite{SpigaAGL}, and we adopt the same notation to ensure consistency.

 \begin{ackn} I thank my PhD supervisor, Pablo Spiga, for his thoughtful guidance and constant support.
-I am also grateful to Fedor Petrov for providing the proof of Lemma \ref{|A|=|B|}, and to Tewodros Amdeberhan for helpful comments, which contributed to the proof of Proposition \ref{prop_bar{u}}.
+I am also grateful to Fedor Petrov, for providing the proof of Lemma \ref{|A|=|B|}, to Tewodros Amdeberhan, for useful comments which contributed to the proof of Proposition \ref{prop_bar{u}}, and to Jason Fulman, for helpful discussions on the even characteristic case.
+I also thank the anonymous referee for valuable comments and suggestions, which have improved the clarity of the paper.

-The author is a member of the GNSAGA group of INdAM (Istituto Nazionale di Alta Matematica). \end{ackn}
+The author is a member of GNSAGA. \end{ackn}